marioy47/blog-site/posts/javascript-promises-tricks/index.md

 ]
 ```

 See how the message _End of code_ comes first?
-That's to be expected but can make your development experience less enjoyable.
+That's asynchronous code works, but it also can make your development experience less enjoyable.

 ## Converting a promise to async await

-There are a couple of _gotchas_
+Using _async await_ helps your code to make more sense since you can crate **a part** of your code behave like synchronous code.
+Still, there are a couple of _gotchas_:

-- You have to enclose the promise code inside a function (In node 14.8 this is no longer the case)
+- You have to enclose the promise code inside a function
 - The function has to be preceded by the `async` code
-- The part of the code that returns a promise has to be preceded by the `await` statment
+- The part of the code that returns a promise has to be preceded by the `await` statement
+- The **new** function is also asynchronous so you might need to use an IIFE function to call it

+If we convert the previous promise into _async await_ this is what we'll en up with:

 ```javascript
 // src/photos-async-await.js